ACDguide/Governance/Governance/tech/permissions.md

 The group changed to ua8 as expected but the original file POSIX permissions are setting a mask to `---` which gets mapped to the ua8_nfs user and the group permissions.

 ````
+Finally, in the case the file to copy has ACLs set, running `cp -a` will preserve the permissions in the copy regardless that the destination has or not ACLs set.
+Wuthout the archive flag, the copy will lose all the ACLs and its permissions will be set depending on the directory settings.

 `````{dropdown} **mv**
 Move (mv) behaves as an attribute-preserving copy followed by a deletion (rm), as far as permissions are concerned.